cybozu-go/meows/docs/design.md

   - `Pod` Mutating webhook: A mutating webhook to inject a GitHub Actions registration token to `Pod` `env`.
   - Runner manager: A component to manage registered runners and Pods.
-    It sweeps Pods that exceed the deletion time.
+    It sweeps Pods that exceed the deletion time or passed recreate deadline.
 Also sweeps runners which are offline and do not have a related `Pod`.
 - Slack agent
   - Notifier: HTTP Server which accepts requests from runner `Pod`s and notify user whether jobs are failed or not via Slack Webhook.